soumendrak/hashnode/clncv0sqx000208jne8wl1j7w.md

     * Speaker profile.

-* We have allowed the submission of proposals till August end.
+* We have allowed the submission of proposals till the end of August.
 There were medical cases where we made exceptions.

 * In 2019, we received over 280 proposals in this process stage and unfortunately had to reject around 150.
 We aimed to decrease the number of rejections to below 50 for this round in this edition.
 To ensure proposers knew their status, we sent multiple reminders through Junction.
 These reminders were sent one week, two weeks, and one month after the initial submission.

 * However, we did receive feedback from some proposers who were not receiving emails about Junction's comments.
 As a result, we sent one final reminder email to all proposers to double-check their review comments.

-* Unfortunately, among all the proposals, 99 of them were not able to undergo review due to insufficient materials provided.
+* Unfortunately, 99 of the proposals were not able to undergo review due to insufficient materials provided.

 #### 2nd round